Skip to content

 About the Author

-~6 min left · 1,371 words
+~6 min left · 1,336 words

 About the Author

-August Sun
+Chuan August Sun

 Then I looked east again with new eyes.
-The most electrifying period in Chinese history, I now realized, was the Warring States era: seven kingdoms locked in existential competition, and out of that crucible came an explosion of philosophical schools unmatched until classical Athens.
+The most intellectually dense period in Chinese history, I now realized, was the Warring States era: seven kingdoms locked in existential competition, and out of that crucible came an explosion of philosophical schools matched only by classical Athens.
 Confucius asked about the relationship between order and benevolence; Laozi pointed beyond language and reason to the Tao; Mozi challenged Confucian graded love with universal care; Han Feizi built a ruthlessly efficient logic of governance from law, method, and power; Sunzi distilled strategic thinking into transmissible principles.
 The Qin unification that ended the era was not merely a military conquest; it was an argument, settled by force, about what kind of order a civilization requires.
 Reading Western and Eastern history side by side reshaped everything I thought I knew about politics, about power, about philosophy itself.
 It also gave me a conviction that runs through The Tao of Lucidity: these questions are not academic.
 They are the questions on which civilizations rise and fall.

 The Tao of Lucidity was born where all these forces converge: the rigor of mathematics, the gravity of history, the shock of games mastered by machines, the courage of Spinoza, the stillness of Laozi.
 It began as a response to a personal crisis.
 When AI can do more and more of what was once thought to be uniquely human, the question “What does my existence mean?” became impossible to avoid.
 I did not choose to look away.
 I chose to face it.